manaswikamila05/DLMDSEBA02/Code/README.md

 2. Enhancing customer satisfaction through targeted interventions.
 3. Reducing revenue loss associated with customer churn.

-**Appropriate machine learning models**
+**Appropriate machine learning models** :
-Binary classification algorithms including Logistic Regression, Decision Trees, Random Forest, and XGBoost.
+1. Use binary classification algorithms including Logistic Regression, Decision Trees, Random Forest, and XGBoost.
+2. Train the models using the training data and perform hyperparameter tuning to optimize model performance.

 **Model performance evaluation**
 1. Using metrics such as accuracy, precision, recall, F1 score, and ROC AUC.
 2. Used feature importance plots to interpret the impact of each feature on the prediction.

 # Model 2.
 Customer Segmentation
-**Goal**
+**Goal** :
 Effectively segment customers to tailor retention strategies.

 **Value**